Everything You Need to Know About Exosomes Treatment for Skin and Hair

 How Long Do Exosome Treatment Results Last?

-Results from exosome therapy are not permanent.
-Your skin and hair continue to age, and lifestyle, sun exposure, and overall health all affect how long improvements last.
+Results from exosome treatments are not permanent.
+Skin and hair continue to change with age, sun exposure, lifestyle, and overall health.

 How Much Does Exosomes Treatment Cost in Australia?

-Pricing for exosome therapy varies.
-Cost depends on the treatment it is combined with, the area being treated, and how many sessions are recommended.
-Exosomes are usually not offered as a standalone service.
+Pricing for exosome treatments varies.
+Costs depend on the treatment it is combined with, the area being treated, and the number of sessions recommended following a consultation.

-In Sydney, exosome therapy combined with microneedling or radiofrequency may range from $600 to $1,200 per session.
-Pricing varies depending on the clinic, the treatment type, and the area treated.
+In Sydney, exosome treatments combined with microneedling or radiofrequency are commonly priced in the range of approximately $600 to $1,200 per session, depending on the clinic, treatment combination, and area treated.

-• The treatment it is paired with (microneedling, RF microneedling, facial)
+The treatment it is paired with (such as microneedling or RF microneedling)

-Melbourne pricing is similar to Sydney’s.
-Expect to pay between $600 and $1,200 per session when exosomes are combined with another treatment.
+Pricing in Melbourne is similar to Sydney.
+Clinics may charge approximately $600 to $1,200 per session when exosomes are combined with another in-clinic treatment.

 Is Exosomes Treatment Safe?

-Safety depends on proper sourcing, storage, and application.
-Risks are generally low.
-Possible side effects include mild redness, swelling, or sensitivity at the treatment site, which usually resolve within a few days.
+Possible side effects may include temporary redness, swelling, or sensitivity at the treatment site, which usually settle within a few days.

 Why a Skin Consultation Is Essential Before Exosomes Treatment